A record

 Multisite

-We could write an entire essay about this one, but multisite is a different way of using WordPress.
-A multisite allows…
+We could write an entire essay about this, but multisite is a different way of using WordPress.
+It allows you to run many different WordPress sites from one install.

 MySQL